-Students are required to wear and properly display a current school I.D. card upon entering the building, throughout the school day, and during school-related afterschool activities.
-The I.D. card must be worn around the neck and visible at all times during the school day except when specifically exempted on a temporary basis by a faculty member.
+Students are required to present a physical student ID card or current ID card through Infinite Campus upon entering the building, throughout the school day, leaving and returning from authorized off-campus, and during school-related afterschool activities.
+The I.D. card should be worn around the neck and visible at all times during the school day.
 Any I.D. lanyard other than the school-issued lanyard must be approved at the discretion of school staff.
 Students may not embellish their I.D. card with any drawing or writing.
-Students must have their I.D. card in their possession when participating in, or attending, any school-related extracurricular activity.
+Students must have their I.D. card in their possession when participating in, or attending, any schoolrelated extracurricular activity.
 I.D. cards must be surrendered upon request of any staff member, including bus drivers and student supervisors.
 The card must be shown to the staff member on duty when entering or leaving the building for any purpose, entering buses, checking out media materials, making up tests, and gaining entrance to school activities and athletic events.
 Students without an I.D. card on a school-issued lanyard must obtain a replacement card or lanyard immediately upon entering the school building.
 A \$3 fee may be charged to replace a lost or invalid I.D. card or school lanyard.
-If a temporary I.D. is issued to a student, privileges such as off-campus may be revoked, and a fee of \$1 may be charged.
-Further disciplinary consequences may apply for failure to properly wear and display the current I.D. card.
+If a temporary I.D. is issued to a student, privileges such as off-campus may be revoked.
+Further disciplinary consequences may apply for failure to properly display the current I.D. card or surrender upon request.